rahulohol/full_stack_crud/README.md

 # About this project: 🙌

-* It is an individual project carried out by me to perform all operation of crud.
+* It is an individual project carried out by me to perform all operations of crud.

 * Also implemented conditional rendering and error handling.
 * Fronted deployed on app.netlify.com